iterative/mlem.ai/content/docs/object-reference/mlem-objects.md

 <details>

-### Implementation details
+### For developers

-From a developer's perspective, MLEM Objects are instances of one of the subclasses of `MlemObject` class.
+MLEM Objects are instances of one of the subclasses of `MlemObject` class.
 MLEM is using extended [pydantic](https://pydantic-docs.helpmanual.io/) functionality to save and load them from files.

 You can get `MlemObject` instance if you use `load_meta` API method instead of simple `load`.